devshehan/devshehan/README.md

 ### About me
 - 🦈 Creating bugs since 2020
-- 🎯 Goals: Living the best life everyday
+- 🎯 Goals: Giving Love to the universe
 - 🐧 Typing sudo since 2021, Now : Noble Numbat

 - What am i doing these day : Time Blocking